-Ponding is one of the quiet failure modes of tensile membrane architecture.
-It rarely announces itself at the design stage, yet it remains one of the most common contributors to fabric distress, progressive deformation, and in worst cases, structural collapse.
+Ponding is one of the failure modes of tensile membrane structures.
+It rarely announces itself at the design stage, yet it remains one of the most common contributors to fabric distress, deformation, and in worst cases, structural collapse.

-This article examines ponding as a geometric, structural, and time-dependent design risk.
-It also explains how early design decisions determine whether a structure sheds water cleanly for decades or progressively deforms under its own success.
+This article examines ponding as a design risk.
+It also explains how early design decisions determine whether a structure will shed water cleanly for decades or deform progressively.

 Ponding Explained